Smart "Predict, then Optimize": SPO Loss Functions

 \subsection{An Illustrative Example}

 In order to build intuition, we now compare the SPO loss against the classical least squares (LS) loss function via an illustrative example.
 Consider a very simple shortest path problem with two nodes $s$ and $t$.
 There are two edge that go from $s$ to $t$, edge 1 and edge 2.
 Thus, a cost vector $c$ is 2-dimensional in this setting, and the goal is to simply choose the edge with the lower cost.
 We shall not observe $c$ directly at the decision-making time, but rather just a 1-dimensional feature $x$ associated with the vector $c$.
-Our data consists of 20 $(x_i,c_i)$ pairs where $x_i$ are between 0 and 2, and $c_i$ are generated nonlinearly as a function of $x_i$.
-See Figure \ref{fig:example} for the raw data represented by the black points.
-The dotted black line represents the optimal decision boundary -- to the right, one should always select edge 1 and to the left, one should always select edge 2.
+Our data consists of $(x_i,c_i)$ pairs, and $c_i$ are generated nonlinearly as a function of $x_i$.

 The goal of the decision maker is to predict the cost of each edge from the feature using a simple linear regression model.
 The intersection of the two lines (corresponding to each edge) will signal the decision boundary in the predict-then-optimize framework.
 The decision maker shall try both the SPO and LS loss functions to do the linear regression.
+In Figure \ref{fig:residuals}, we illustrate the difference between LS and SPO by visualizing the residuals for one particular dataset and linear models for prediction the edge 1 and edge 2 costs.
+In LS regression, one minimizes the sum of the residuals squared, which is denoted by the dashed green and red lines in Figure \ref{fig:residuals}(a).
+When using SPO loss, we consider ``decision residuals'' which only occur when the predictions result in choosing the wrong edge.
+In these cases, the SPO cost is the magnitude difference between the two true costs of edge 1 and edge 2, as depicted in Figure \ref{fig:residuals}(b).

-In the left panel of Figure \ref{fig:example}, we plot the best LS fit to the data, and in the right panel we plot the best SPO fit.
-(In fact, the right side is also simultaneously an example of the best SPO+ fit which we derive in Section \ref{sec:surrogate}.)
+In Figure \ref{fig:example}, we consider another dataset, but this time plot the optimal LS and SPO linear regression models.
+In the first panel of Figure \ref{fig:example}, we plot the dataset and the optimal decision boundary.
+In the second panel, we plot the best LS fit to the data, and in the last two panels we plot two different optimal solutions to the SPO linear regression. (\edit{In fact, the SPO fitted models are also optimal for SPO+ loss which we derive in Section \ref{sec:surrogate}.}) Note that the the SPO loss in Figure \ref{fig:example} is 0, as there are no decision errors as described in Figure \ref{fig:residuals}.